Palaeoloxodon falconeri: Description

 The morphology of the skull demonstrates neotenic traits similar to those present in juvenile elephants, including the loss of the fronto-parietal crest present in other Palaeoloxodon species.
-The brain was around the size of a human's, and proportionally much larger relative to skull and body size than P. antiquus.
+The endocranial vault indicates brain was around the size of a human's, and proportionally much larger relative to skull size than in P. antiquus.
 In comparison to adult P. antiquus individuals, the neck was elongated, the torso was proportionally wider and longer, and the forelimbs were shorter while the hindlimbs were longer, resulting in a concave back.
 The limbs were proportionally more slender than P. antiquus, presumably because they needed to bear less weight.
 The feet were more digitigrade than modern elephants due to being proportionally narrower and higher.
 Female members of the species were tuskless.

 Due to the much smaller body size resulting in increased heat loss, it is possible that the species was covered by a more dense coat of hair than present in living elephants in order to maintain a stable body temperature, though if it was present it was still likely sparse, due to elephants lacking sweat glands.
 The ears were also likely proportionally much smaller than living elephants for similar thermodynamic reasons.